ttransou/RASCAL/README.md

 ## Curator Health in Plain Language (Non-Developer Guide)
 RASCAL is meant to be understandable to more than just engineering teams.
 In Curator Space, the health panel answers one practical question:

-**Can we trust the knowledge we are using to answer people right now? **
+**Can we trust the knowledge we are using to answer people right now?**

 Use this quick translation:
--State Pages
+- State Pages
   - What it means: content may be old or out of sync with source material
   - Why it matters: outdated policy/process content creates wrong answers.
   - What to do: prioritize review of stale pages first.